FBW23/dev-profile/TASK2.md

 ## Secret Mission #2 - Make the form heavier...

-Let's add some fields speficif for a developer profile.
+Let's add some fields specific for a developer profile.

 Add a checkbox group with technologies:
 - you can choose from: HTML / CSS, SCSS, Bootstrap, React, ExpressJS, JWT, Formik, Git... and whatever else you find learn-worthy :)